General terms Government funding for extra security measures (from 2021-06-16)

 Religious communities registered pursuant to the Act on Religious Communities (1998:1593)

-Protection of buildings, premises and other facilities that are exclusively used for the activities of the organisation.
+(1) The protection of buildings, premises or other facilities that are used exclusively for the activities of the organisation.

-Surveillance and guarding of buildings and other facilities referred to in Pont 1, above, in the form of personnel and technical solutions.
+(2) The protection/monitoring of buildings and other facilities referred to in paragraph 1, in the form of human resources or technical solutions.

 1.4 What requirements must organisations applying for funding satisfy?